 If you haunt the local farmers market, you’ll no doubt end up finding something there that you have never eaten; possibly never even heard of.
 An example of this might be scorzonera root vegetable, also known as black salsify.
 What is scorzonera root and how do you grow black salsify?

 Also commonly referred to as black salsify (Scorzonera hispanica), scorzonera root vegetables may also be called black vegetable oyster plant, serpent root, Spanish salsify, and viper’s grass.
 It has a long, fleshy taproot much akin to that of salsify, but black on the exterior with white interior flesh.

 Although similar to salsify, scorzonera is not related taxonomically.
 Leaves of scorzonera root are spiny but finer in texture than salsify.
 Its leaves are also broader and more oblong, and the leaves can be used as salad greens.
 Scorzonera root vegetables are also more vigorous than their counterpart, salsify.

-In its second year, black salsify bears yellow flowers, looking much like dandelions, off its 2-3 foot stems.
+In its second year, black salsify bears yellow flowers, looking much like dandelions, off its 2 to 3 foot (61-91 cm.) stems.
 Scorzonera is a perennial but is usually grown as an annual and is cultivated just like parsnips or carrots.

 How to Grow Black Salsify

 Salsify has a long growing season, about 120 days.
 It is propagated via seed in fertile, well-draining soil that is fine textured for the development of long, straight roots.
 This veggie prefers a soil pH of 6.0 or above.

 Prior to sowing, amend the soil with 2 to 4 inches (5-10 cm.) of organic matter or 4 to 6 cups (about 1 L.) of an all-purpose fertilizer per 100 square feet (9.29 sq. m.) of planting area.
 Remove any rock or other large impediments to reduce root malformation.